jornada-im/jornada-im.github.io/index.md

-Welcome to the Jornada IM site.
-This site supports data management, informatics, and data science activities associated with research at the [Jornada Basin LTER](https://jornada.nmsu.edu/lter).
-Resources and tools for researchers and data managers are available here.

-**This site is under construction**
+Welcome to the Jornada IM (Information Management) site.
+We support data management, informatics, and data science activities associated with research at the [Jornada Basin LTER](https://jornada.nmsu.edu/lter). **This site is under construction**

 ## For Researchers